 Music from France

 Do you have a YouTube or Spotify account?
 To listen to either at home or on the go, download some French music.
 Listening to French music will assist your youngster get more comfortable with the accents and pronunciations of the French language.

 France has created some of the world’s most gifted artists, including Claude Monet, Henri Matisse and Édouard Manet.
 Check your local museum’s calendar to see when a French-inspired exhibition will be on display and bring your youngster along.
 The best part is that most underaged kids can even get in for free.

 French Classes for kids

 You can enroll your child for Classover online French class.
-With dozens of certified expert instructors and a small sized class (1-6 person) for only $10/lesson.
+With dozens of certified expert instructors and a small sized class (1-6 person) for an affordable price to participate into the class.
 Classover provides one of the best online learning experience.
 A native speaker can teach French way more efficiently.
 Teaching your kid French is definitely a huge challenge, but it could be way easier with the help of a professional.

 Try Classover for FREE now and see immediate improvement !